 In April 2024, TGI Fridays entered an agreement to be acquired by Hostmore LLC, the owner of TGI Friday's restaurants in the UK, and for the combined company to go public on the London Stock Exchange.

-In May 2024, TGI Fridays entered a licensing agreement with Kraft Heinz to sell Fridays-branded appetizers in supermarkets.
+In May 2024, Friday's entered a licensing agreement with Kraft Heinz to sell Fridays-branded appetizers in supermarkets.

-On 18 September 2024 Hostmore PLC entered administration; all UK TGI Fridays restaurant locations were offered for sale.
+On 18 September 2024 Hostmore PLC entered administration; all UK restaurant locations were offered for sale.
+51 sites were sold the following month, while a further 35 closed.

-In October 2024, the first "Fridays and Go", a takeaway and quick service version of TGI Fridays, closed in Dundee, Scotland.
+In October 2024, the first "Fridays and Go", a takeaway and quick service version of TGI Fridays, closed, following the sale of the bankrupt UK franchise.

-On October 19, 2024, TGI Fridays announced it was seeking financing as it warned that it was preparing to file for Chapter 11 bankruptcy in the United States within the coming weeks.
+On October 19, 2024, TGI Fridays announced it was seeking financing and preparing to file for Chapter 11 bankruptcy in the United States within the coming weeks, citing rising interest rates, increased competition, and heavy debt.

-On January 2, 2025, it was announced that former CEO Ray Blanchette and his company Sugarloaf Hospitality would manage all of TGI Friday's franchised restaurants worldwide, and nine corporate-owned restaurants had been sold to MERA Corp.
+On January 2, 2025, it was announced that former CEO Ray Blanchette and his company Sugarloaf Hospitality would manage all of TGI Friday's franchised restaurants worldwide.
+Also, nine corporate-owned restaurants were sold to MERA Corp for $34.5 million.

-On January 29, 2025 it was announced TGI Fridays UK's flagship restaurant in Leicester Square, London had closed down.
+On January 29, 2025, TGI Fridays UK's flagship restaurant in Leicester Square, London, closed down.

-On January 30, 2025, it was reported that 30 more TGI Fridays locations had closed, which left the chain with only around 100 locations remaining in the US.
+On January 30, 2025, it was reported that 30 more TGI Fridays locations had closed, leaving the chain with around 100 locations remaining in the US.

 The Kraft Heinz Company known as Kraft Heinz is a...